turastory/til/README.md

   In MVVM, typically we use ViewModel and LiveData to manage/expose data to View.
 ViewModel only handles the state of the View, not the animations.
 Maybe coroutines can help.

+- [ ] (Software Engineearing) Can I make a programming language that natively supports structured concurrency?
+Where should I start?